Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: ITW has achieved consistent growth through a combination of organic initiatives and acquisitions.
-The 80/20 principle has been a key driver of margin expansion.
+Historical Growth: ITW has achieved consistent growth through a combination of organic initiatives and strategic acquisitions.

 Summary